nicolafranchini/VenoBox-WP/readme.txt

 == Frequently Asked Questions ==

+= How to reinitialize the plugin for dynamic links added to an already loaded page? =

+Use this snippet once your new links have been added:

+    if (typeof window.VenoBoxPlugin === "function") {
+        window.VenoBoxPlugin();
+    }

 = How to open remote content inside iFrames? =
 Add the class `venobox-iframe` to your links